foxdst/nzgdc_2025/html/nzgdc-widget/.tasks/CONSOLIDATION_TASKS.md

 2. **System is properly consolidated** - No redundancy exists
 3. **Architecture is clean** - Good separation of concerns maintained
 4. **Documentation is up to date** - Reflects current file structure
+5. **Ready for category integration** - Event Categories can be added to unified CSS system
+6. **Widget context system ready** - Supports category theming across all widget types

 ### Final Status:
 **✅ CONSOLIDATION REVIEW COMPLETE**
 The widget system has been properly consolidated with no redundant files.
 All files serve their intended purpose in the modular architecture.

+**✅ CATEGORY SYSTEM INTEGRATION READY**
+The unified architecture provides the foundation for implementing the new Event Categories system with 11 fixed categories that work seamlessly across all widget types.

 ---